Skip to Content

 Best Time To Hike Robbers Roost Trail

-The ideal time to hike Robbers Roost Trail to Shaman’s Cave would be early morning on a weekday in spring or fall so you can benefit from perfect hiking and light conditions.
+The best time to hike Robbers Roost Trail is early morning on a weekday in spring or fall so you can benefit from perfect hiking and light conditions.

-Unlike most hikes and caves in Sedona, Robbers Roost Trail is exceptionally quiet and crowd free.
+Unlike the other secret caves in Sedona, Shaman’s Cave is exceptionally quiet and crowd free.
 You can visit the cave any time of day and enjoy a relaxing experience.

 Best Season